danielsuguimoto/readonly-filesystem-mcp/README.md

 - **read_file**
   - Read complete contents of a file
+  - Inputs:
-  - Input: `path` (string)
+    - `path` (string): File path to read
+    - `from` (number): Optional.
+Start byte offset for reading.
+Defaults to 0.
+    - `to` (number): Optional.
+End byte offset (exclusive).
+If not set, reads to end of file.
-  - Reads complete file contents with UTF-8 encoding
+  - Reads file contents (full or partial) with UTF-8 encoding

 - **read_multiple_files**
   - Read multiple files simultaneously